Marco Rubio: Deported persons in El Salvador

 In February 2025, Rubio met with El Salvador president Nayib Bukele and reached an agreement for the country to take in deported foreign nationals who committed crimes, in addition to jailed U.S. citizens and permanent residents.
 Rubio praised the agreement as a way of rehousing deportees and American prisoners in the Salvadoran Terrorism Confinement Center.

 Archivist of the U.S.

-On February 6, ABC News reported that Rubio had been the acting archivist of the United States since Trump took office.
+On February 6, 2025, ABC News reported that Rubio had been the acting archivist of the United States since Trump took office.
 Later reporting by 404 Media said that this reporting was misunderstanding, faulty, or a "bad news source" quoting an unnamed National Archives and Records Administration employee, and noted that Colleen Shogan was still listed as Archivist of the United States.
 But after the removal of Shogan and deputy archivist William J. Bosanko, Rubio became acting archivist of the United States on February 16.
+300 days later, to comply with the Vacancies Reform Act, he gave up the role on February 4, 2026; no immediate successor was appointed, though "authority" was delegated to Jim Byron, his senior advisor.